DCotterill/halixia-hugo/content/ma/improve-your-hearing-1155.md

 layout: static
 ---

-Learn about how you can improve your hearing
+Learn about how you can improve your hearing.

 Improving your hearing is important because it enhances communication, fosters meaningful connections, promotes cognitive function, improves safety awareness.